VI Meeting of AGN Research in Spain in the Era of the New Observatories

 Abstracts must be submitted through the registration form.

-All expenses will be covered by the Red the Infraestructuras de Astronomía (RIA.
+This meeting is supported by RIA (Red de Infraestructuras de Astronomía) through grant PGE2022 28.06.463B.449.06 of the Ministerio de Ciencia e Innovación.
 The registration includes the attendance to all sessions, coffee breaks and the welcome pack.

 Further information about the meeting dinner and lunch breaks will be announced.